TeskaLabs/asab-webui/doc/about.md

 # About page

-## Setting about page

 The About page is an optional module of ASAB Web UI.
+It consists of cards with the application information.
+For today, two cards are available — the About card and the User interface card.

+## About card
-It shows the information about app name, app web site, its vendor, and email, where the vendor can be reached.
+The About card shows the information about the app name, app website, vendor, and email, where the vendor can be reached.

 ```javascript
 let ConfigDefaults = {